-Mariculture is currently worth \pm N\$ 30 million per year.148 In the period 2010-2014, just under 2,100 MTs of oysters were produced for the Chinese and South African market, with a combined value of \pm N\$ 116,700,000.
-In the same period, 50 MTs of abalone and 15 MTs of mussels were produced, worth N\$ 8,977,299 and N\$ 510,000 annually, respectively.
-Mussels are mainly produced for the Namibian market; abalone is exported to China.
+Mariculture was worth \pm N\$ 23.5 million in 2018 and \pm N\$ 25.0 million in 2019.
+This reduced to \pm N\$ 14.5 million in 2020 due to the COVID pandemic.
+In the years 2019 and 2020, just under 366 MTs of oysters (2019 - 216.97 MTs, 2020 - 149.47 MTs) were produced for the Chinese and South African market, with a combined value of \pm N\$ 39.4 million.
+In the same period, 0.35 MTs of abalone (2019 - 0.3 MTs, 2020 - 0.0548 MTs) worth N\$ 72400 were produced.
+Mussels produced in previous years were mainly for the Namibian market; abalone is exported to China.
 149

-Employment in the aquaculture sector generally has increased from 422 in 2003, to 1,640 people in 2009 in all thirteen regions of the country.
+Employment in the aquaculture sector generally has increased during the past years and drastically decreased due to the pandemic in 2020 in all fourteen regions of the country.
 These include Government, private sector, casuals and community workers.
-Due to the growth of the aquaculture industry, employment is expected to increase exponentially in relation to this growth.150
+With the growth of the aquaculture industry, employment is expected to increase exponentially in relation to this growth.
+150

 Companies apply for an aquaculture licence first and then for space with NAMPORT within the designated Aquaculture Production Areas.
-Currently, there are 12 companies active in the sector: four in Walvis Bay, two in Swakopmund, five in Lüderitz, and one in Oranjemund.
+Currently, there are 11 companies active in the sector: four in Walvis Bay, two in Swakopmund and 5 in Lüderitz.
 Overall, approximately 15-20 inactive licence holders exist.

-The combined work force of the mariculture sector is 200 workers of which about 25% are women.
-The mariculture industry is particularly important in the local coastal towns and the 200 direct jobs support about 800 persons in the communities.
+The combined work force of the mariculture sector decreased from 188 in 2019 to 169 in 2020 due to the COVID pandemic.
+About one third of the workers are women.
+The mariculture industry is particularly important in the local coastal towns and the direct jobs support about 800 persons in the communities.